Chlorine is a chemical that prevents bacteria from growing. Chlorine poisoning occurs when someone swallows or breathes in (inhales) chlorine.

 What to Expect at the Emergency Room

-- Bronchoscopy -- camera down the throat to look for burns in the airways and lungs.
+- Bronchoscopy: camera placed down the throat to see burns in the airways and lungs

 - Electrocardiogram (ECG).

-- Endoscopy -- camera down the throat to look for burns in the esophagus and the stomach.
+- Endoscopy-- camera placed down the throat to check for burns in the esophagus and stomach

 - Fluids through a vein (by IV).

-- Medicine to reverse the effect of the poison and treat symptoms.
+- Medicine to treat the effects of the poison and other symptoms.

-- Tube through the mouth into the stomach to aspirate (suck out) the stomach.
+- Tube through the mouth into the stomach to wash out the stomach (gastric lavage).
 This is only done when the person gets medical care within 30 to 45 minutes of the poisoning, and a very large amount of chlorine has been swallowed.

-- Washing of the skin (irrigation) -- perhaps every few hours for several days.
+- Washing of the skin (irrigation), every few hours or for several days.

 Outlook (Prognosis)